 Responsible conduct of research

 Training in Responsible Conduct of Research (RCR) is an institution-wide comprehensive training program conducted by the Graduate School.
 The program is presented as a zero-credit course (GS0900) that provides general training in research practices.
 Additional discipline-specific training is provided by each individual departments or programs.
 The Graduate School's goal is to provide training in the general or core principles of RCR that, when combined with discipline-specific training, constitutes a complete program.

 All new Ph.D. students and many postdoctoral scholars* are required to enroll in the RCR training course, GS0900 titled, "Essential Research Practices: Responsible Conduct of Research."
-This is a zero-credit hour pass/fail course, so there are no costs associated with registration for new Ph.D. students.
+This is a zero-credit hour pass/fail course, so there are no costs associated with registration.

-For winter 2022, the class will be entirely online.
+For fall 2023, the class will be entirely online.
 All components will be accessible through the GS0900 course site on Canvas.
 Ph.D. students can register for the course here.
 When searching for the course, enter 0900 in the course number box.
-The course registration number (CRN) is 29088.
+The course registration number (CRN) is 12677.